-Many of the State of California’s publicly-accessible outdoor spaces are open for local use under modified access during the COVID-19 pandemic.
-The State’s stay home order directs Californians to remain in their own communities for purposes of recreation, and to participate in recreation activities only with members of your own household.
+Many of California’s public outdoor spaces are open with COVID-19 saftey modifications.
+Follow the State’s stay home order by staying in your own community for recreation.
+Take part in outdoor activities only with members of your household.

 Visit the websites below to find an open space near you:

-Baldwin Hills Conservancy Parks in LA: The Baldwin Hills Parklands are comprised of 480 acres of public parks.
+Baldwin Hills Conservancy Parks in LA: The Baldwin Hills Parklands in the LA area are open to the public.

-San Joaquin River Conservancy’s River Parkway: The extensive conservation and recreation corridor in the Fresno area remain accessible for recreation.
+San Joaquin River Conservancy’s River Parkway: This conservation and recreation corridor in the Fresno area is open to the public.